noahehall/multicloud/distributedSystems.md

 - before a request can be resolved, the service must confirm that its copy of the data is up to date with a quorom of nodes
   - this confirmation step considerable increases the time required to serve a request

+#### Causal Consistency

+- might be another term for Sequential consistency
+- is stronger than eventual consistency but weaker than strong consistency
+  - strong consistency imposes a GLOBAL order that all processes must agree with
+- solves the happened-before order problem of eventual consistency
+- benefits
+  - for many applications: causal consistnecy is `consistent enough` and easier to work with than eventual consistency
+  - is provably the strongest consistency model that enables building systems that are also available and partition tolerant
+    - CAP boomshakalaka
+- algorithm imposes a partial order on operations
+  - requires that processes agree on the order of causally related operations
+  - processes can disagree on on the order of unreleated operations

 #### Sequential Consistency

 - ensures operations occur in the same order for all observers but doesnt provide any real-time gurantees about when an operations side effects becomes visible